The Optimist Dinghy (Opti)

 Opti Intermediate Class

-This class builds on the foundational skills learned in Opti beginner, including tacking, jibing, and rigging.
-It is recommended for most students to have completed Opti Beginner twice.
-Once students demonstrates mastery in steering and sail control simultaneously, they may be offered the opportunity to sail alone.
+This class builds on the foundational skills learned in Opti Beginner and Opti Advanced Beginner, including tacking, jibing, and rigging.
+Once students demonstrate mastery in steering and sail control simultaneously, they may be offered the opportunity to sail alone.
+Usually, sailors can sail solo in the morning and with a partner in the afternoon.
+Placement in the intermediate opti class means your sailor is confident and possesses the skills to sail independently in the Opti Sailboat.

 Opti Race Team

-Racing students will be introduced to variable sailing conditions, as well as performance sailing skills.
+Racing students will be introduced to variable sailing conditions and performance sailing skills.
 There will be a focus on using body weight to accelerate the boat.
-Racers will continue with more advanced instruction in racing rules, competitive starts, mark rounding, and fine tuning of their boat.
+Racers will continue with more advanced instruction in racing rules, competitive starts, mark rounding, and fine-tuning of their boat.

 The Club 420 Class Dinghy